act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Passed Example 3

-A silent video element with a text transcript on the same page.
+This `video` element, which has no audio, has a text transcript available on the same page.
+(Passes rule [`Video` Element Visual-Only Content Has Transcript](https://act-rules.github.io/rules/ee13b5))

 ```html
 <html lang="en">